Akryum/vue-supply/README.md

 })
 ```

-Inside a component, add a mixin with the `use` function:
+Inside a component, add a mixin with `use(supply)` to automatically `grasp` and `release` the supply when the component is created and destroyed:

 ```javascript
 import { use } from 'vue-supply'